Brittany Mahomes: Entrepreneurship

 Mahomes retired from soccer in 2017, moved to Kansas City where her then-boyfriend Patrick Mahomes lived, and became a Certified Fitness Trainer.
 While in college, Brittany interned with Bobby Stroupe, who later became Patrick Mahomes' longtime personal trainer.
 During the 2020 global COVID-19 pandemic, Brittany regularly filled in for Stroupe, developing workouts for her boyfriend.
 Brittany Mahomes also founded a workout brand, Brittany Lynne Fitness, an online service, that she promotes as an influencer.

-On December 7, 2020, the National Women's Soccer League awarded an expansion team to an ownership group including Mahomes.
+On December 7, 2020, the National Women's Soccer League (NWSL) awarded an expansion team to an ownership group including Mahomes.
 The club, initially named Kansas City NWSL, took on the player contracts and draft picks of Utah Royals FC, effectively relocating the team.
 In October 2021, Mahomes announced the team's re-branding as the Kansas City Current and its plans to build a stadium for the team on the Berkley Riverfront Park of Kansas City, Missouri.
 She participated in its October 2022 groundbreaking ceremony.

+In December 2025, Mahomes introduced a fan-oriented apparel line in collaboration with Amazon.
+The collection includes casual clothing and accessories designed for supporters of the Kansas City Chiefs.
+The launch marked an additional commercial initiative associated with her public profile.